 Thailand is one of our favourite places in this world, and it’s easy to say why.
 This beautiful country of smiles has it all!
 From charming islands, incredible wildlife and booming cities full of history, we can guarantee, you won’t be disappointed.
 If it’s your first time visiting Thailand, this is the perfect 10 day Thailand itinerary guide for you.
 If you are planning to spend 10 days in Thailand, we don’t want to disappoint you.
 10 days is definitely not enough time to explore all of it, but it is a great start.

 When we were planning our first trip to Thailand we had no idea when to visit or what cities, islands, beaches to see.
 The only thing we knew that we were flying to Bangkok.
 That is why I can understand if you are confused and don’t know where to begin.
 But don’t worry, with this 10 day Thailand itinerary, you will discover true Thai culture, dip into Thai cuisine, explore the best beaches of Krabi and of course wild life.

 10 DAY THAILAND ITINERARY

-In this post we will display an exact 10 day thailand itinerary Nico and I have done during our 1st visit with some extra places and activities we have done on our 2nd visit.
+In this post, we will display an exact 10 day itinerary Nico and I have done during our 1st visit in Thailand with some special places and activities we have done on our 2nd visit.

-There is just so much to do and so much to see, that we are more than convinced that you will want to visit Thailand again.
-Thailand has many traditions, lively cities, gorgeous islands and wonderful nature.
-That means you can choose from many activities and experiences in Thailand which make you come again.
+There is just so much to do and so much to see that we are more than convinced that you will want to revisit Thailand.
+Thailand has many traditions, lively cities, gorgeous islands and beautiful nature.
+That means you can choose from many activities and experiences in Thailand, which make you come again.

 10 DAYS IN THAILAND: BANGKOK – 3 DAYS